Seeking the Kingdom of God: From Religion to Relationship

 Seeking culminates in celebration.
 When you recognize God's Kingdom operating in and through your life, worship becomes the natural response that deepens your connection to His reign.

-"Your saints shall bless You.
+The psalmist writes, "Your saints shall bless You.
 They shall speak of the glory of Your kingdom, and talk of Your power, to make known to the sons of men His mighty acts, and the glorious majesty of His kingdom" (Psalm 145:10–12).

 In the Small Things